 |Checksum||1||Used to verify the integrity of the identifier.
 This integrity check is targeted at detecting Crosschain Identifiers mis-typed by human users.
 The value is calculated as the truncated SHA256 message digest of the rest of the identifier, using the least significant byte, assuming network byte order.
 Note that this checksum byte only detects integrity with a probability of one in 256.
 This probability is adequate for the intended usage of detecting typographical errors by people manually entering the Crosschain Identifier.|

 We have considered various alternative specifications such as using a random unique hex string to represent a blockchain.
 The drawback of this method is that the random id can not be used to verify a blockchain’s intrinsic identity such as the blockhash of the genesis block.
 A second alternative is simply using a genesis blockhash to represent a blockchain id for crosschain operations.
 The drawback of this is that this id does not have information about the property of the blockchain and it has problem when a blockchain is forked into two blockchain.

 Crosschainid can be backward compatible with EIP-155.
-The crosschain id contains a 4 byte segment to record the chainid based on EIP-155.
+The crosschain id contains an 8 byte segment to record the

 Collision of crosschain id: Two blockchains can contain the same crosschain id and hence making the mistakenly transfer assets to a wrong blockchain.

 This security concern is addressed by comparing the hash of the crosschain id with the hash of the genesis block.
 If it matches, then the crosschain id is verified.
 If not, the crosschain id can be compared with the forked blockhash.
 If none of the blockhash match the crosschain id hash, then the crosschain id cannot be verified.